 If you are better organised than us and want to visit either the plant or the Visitors’ Centre (or both), all the information needed can be found on this website.

 Beginning life as a series of small villages, the nearby settlement of Visaginas was re-developed in 1975 to house those who worked on the construction of INPP.
-It is Lithuania’s youngest town and during Soviet times, it was known as Sniečkus, after Antanas Sniečkus, who was first secretary of the Lithuanian Communist Party from 1940 to 1974.
+It is Lithuania’s youngest town and during Soviet times, it was known as Sniečkus, after Antanas Sniečkus, who served as the First Secretary of the Lithuanian Communist Party from 1940 to 1974.
 Visaginas was the name of one of the villages bulldozed in order to make way for the new urban development and I’m guessing the town re-inherited the name sometime after the breakup of the USSR, although I can’t find an exact date to corroborate this assumption.

 Eventually, the plant’s employees and their families moved in.
 Many came from Russia and the language on the streets was Russian, which it still is today for the majority.
 At its height more than 13,000 people worked at the power station but, these days, what with it being slowly closed down, the population of Visaginas is on the decline as the younger generation move away in search of employment opportunities elsewhere (*).